 Our platform is a centralized hub for all project data.
 Manually tracking payroll, expenses, and accounting can be time-consuming and challenging to organize.
 As an alternative, Wrapbook provides an easy-to-use, all-in-one platform that helps speed up these key processes.

 Hughes, a proponent of Wrapbook, uses it as part of his workflow.
-He highlights that:
+He highlights:

-In the post-COVID era, remote work has started to replace the traditional workplace.
+Remote work has in many regards replaced the traditional workplace.
 While digital communication tools enable remote collaboration, they can also pose a problem.

 Preparing for a shoot can be intensive and requires constant communication.
 However, at times, remote work can feel isolating, which can lead to your team feeling disconnected from the production itself.